 What is Brandless?

-Brandless is a website offering a variety of everyday essentials like non-GMO and organic food, clean and cruelty-free beauty products, non-toxic household cleaners, and kitchen utensils for $3 or less.
+Brandless is a website offering a variety of everyday essentials like non-GMO and organic food, clean and cruelty-free beauty products, non-toxic household cleaners, and kitchen utensils.

 How are Brandless products so affordable in price?